 “Antenna” means a system of electrical conductors that transmit or receive electromagnetic waves or radio frequency signals.
 Such waves shall include, but not be limited to radio, television, cellular, paging, personal Telecommunications services (PCS), and microwave Telecommunications.

 “Board” means the Town Board of the Town of Dryden, which is the officially designated body of the Town to whom applications for a Special Use Permit for a Telecommunications Tower must be made.
-The Board is authorized to review, analyze, evaluate and make decisions with respect to granting or not granting, recertifying or not recertifying, or revoking special use permits for Telecommunications Towers.
-The Board may at its discretion delegate or designate other boards of the Town to accept, review, analyze, evaluate and make recommendations to the Board with respect to the granting or not granting, recertifying or not recertifying or revoking special use permits for Telecommunications Towers.
+The Board is authorized to review, analyze, evaluate and make decisions with respect to granting or not granting, or revoking special use permits for Telecommunications Towers.
+The Board may at its discretion delegate or designate other boards of the Town to accept, review, analyze, evaluate and make recommendations to the Board with respect to the granting or not granting, or revoking special use permits for Telecommunications Towers.

 “Break point” means the location on a Telecommunications Tower at which the initial failure of a structural element is expected to eventually occur as the wind loading increases beyond the design value, as a means of controlling the mechanism of collapse and minimizing the size of the collapse zone and any potential damage to the surrounding area.